 Foil: Strange and Norrell are one example of this; Stephen and the gentleman with the thistle-down hair are another.

 Footnote Fever: And how!
 Some pages are actually more footnote than novel.
-The grand champion footnote takes up 3/4 each of three successive pages.
+The grand champion footnote takes up 4/5 each of four successive pages.

 Gambit Roulette: The Raven King, and how!
 According to Vinculus, the events of the entire book were orchestrated by him, he's able to run three countries at the same time, one of which lies beyond Hell, and he has enough magical power to rival Satan himself explicitly including spells to foretell the future.